paypal/nemo-core/README.md

 }
 ```

-#### seleniumJar (optional/conditional)
+#### jar (optional/conditional)

-Path to your selenium-standalone server Jar file.
-Leave unset if you aren't using a local selenium-standalone Jar.
+Path to your webdriver server Jar file.
+Leave unset if you aren't using a local selenium-standalone Jar (or similar).

 #### serverCaps (optional)